 However, it is important to note that rhubarb is a hardy plant that requires a significant amount of sun to thrive.
 Therefore, it is important to choose a location in your garden that receives at least 6-8 hours of direct sunlight each day.

+When growing rhubarb, it is important to adopt eco-friendly gardening practices.
+This includes using organic fertilizers and compost, and avoiding the use of pesticides and herbicides.
 By using natural methods to control pests and diseases, you can reduce your environmental impact and promote a healthy ecosystem in your garden.

 Rhubarb’s Environmental Impact